danielbodnar/awesome-stars/README.md

 ## productivity

+- [ohmybash/oh-my-bash](https://github.com/ohmybash/oh-my-bash) - A delightful community-driven framework for managing your bash configuration, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
 - [lukasbach/yana](https://github.com/lukasbach/yana) - Powerful note-taking app with nested documents, full-text search, rich-text editor, code snippet editor and more
 - [betterRunner/context-note](https://github.com/betterRunner/context-note) - A note-taking chrome extension: taking notes on the web with their context.
 - [SansGuidon/bookmarks](https://github.com/SansGuidon/bookmarks) - :warning: Mirrored from https://gitea.zoemp.be/sansguidon/bookmarks ! :bookmark: +5K awesome resources for geeks and software crafters :beer: